Home Assistant

 - Save.

-field will update.
-If connected succesfully to Home Assistant, it should show Publishing Successful
+After a few seconds, the Last Status field will update.
+If connected successfully to Home Assistant, it should show Publishing Successful, then a device card should appear on your dashboard.

 Troubleshooting